chinapedia/wikipedia.abstract.en/Page/Smog.md

 Southeast Asia

-Downtown_Core,_Singapore,_Oct_06.JPG's Downtown Core on 7 October 2006, when it was affected by forest fires in Sumatra, Indonesia]]
+'s Downtown Core on 7 October 2006, when it was affected by forest fires in Sumatra, Indonesia]]

 Smog is a regular problem in Southeast Asia caused by land and forest fires in Indonesia, especially Sumatra and Kalimantan, although the term haze is preferred in describing the problem.
 Farmers and plantation owners are usually responsible for the fires, which they use to clear tracts of land for further plantings.
 Those fires mainly affect Brunei, Indonesia, Philippines, Malaysia, Singapore and Thailand, and occasionally Guam and Saipan.[101][102]
 The economic losses of the fires in 1997 have been estimated at more than US$9 billion.[103]
 This includes damages in agriculture production, destruction of forest lands, health, transportation, tourism, and other economic endeavours.
 Not included are social, environmental, and psychological problems and long-term health effects.
 The second-latest bout of haze to occur in Malaysia, Singapore and the Malacca Straits is in October 2006, and was caused by smoke from fires in Indonesia being blown across the Straits of Malacca by south-westerly winds.
 A similar haze has occurred in June 2013, with the PSI setting a new record in Singapore on June 21 at 12pm with a reading of 401, which is in the "Hazardous" range.[104]